FrancescoZumo/frame_level_drum_classifier/README.md

 ### train the CNN locally
 - setup cuda for your device and adjust batch size to your VRAM (current setup works for 4GB)
+- setup dataset max size according to your RAM (current setup works for 16GB)

 - Download the STAR Dataset From zenodo: https://zenodo.org/records/15690078 and setup paths inside python scripts
 - Adjust Number of tracks to load from dataset